maxamillion/chromebootstrap/README.rst

     echo "ssh: $(whoami)@$(ifconfig arc0 | awk '/inet /{print $2}')"

-The output from the above command is what you'll use to connect from the ssh client in the next section.
+The output from the above command is what you'll use to connect from the ssh client in the next section (make sure to import the ssh key from ``Downloads/devbox/ssh`` when the time comes).

 Now go ahead and run sshd